wsaada19/versus/src/examples/custom-npc-dialog/README.md

 ### Custom NPC Device

 Finally, we need to write the code for our Custom NPC Device we created earlier.
 Here is the code in it's entirety.
-It's heavliy commented to explain exactly what is happening at each step of the process.
+It's heavily commented to explain exactly what is happening at each step of the process.

 ```ruby
 ### custom_npc_dialog_device.verse